 A sailing holiday is without a doubt the best way to enjoy the many incredible Mediterranean snorkelling opportunities to be found throughout Greece, Croatia, Sardinia, Sicily, Naples and the Balearic Islands, Spain.
-Escape the crowded shorelines and discover the delights of less-traveled islands, anchorages and harbors.
+Escape the crowded shorelines and discover the delights of less-travelled islands, anchorages and harbours.
 Just navigate to your chosen spot and dive into your newfound private underwater playground.

 - Maddalena Archipelago National Park, Sardinia, Italy – Sail From Sardinia

 When in Sardinia, a boat trip to Maddalena Archipelago National Park is a must, especially for snorkelers.
 Located just off the northern coast, this rocky low-lying collection of islands and islets looks otherworldly against the vivid azure water.
 Of the many islands in the archipelago, most have spectacular snorkelling.
 Yet the coves of the “Lower Trinity” – Punta Tegge, Spalmatore and Cala Francese – are particularly recommended.
 The beaches and water colour here are unequalled.

 - Cabrera Archipelago National Park, Spain – Sail from Palma de Mallorca

 Cabrera Archipelago National Park is just six miles off the southern coast of Mallorca.
 It features one of the best-preserved snorkelling spots on the coast, so the marine life found here is exceptional.
 Snorkel along the coastline among rock formations, caves and small bays – free from crowds and busy beaches.
 But be aware that a visit to this special natural environment must be booked in advance.

 - Foki Beach, Kefalonia, Greece – Sail from Lefkas